Affording a Stoneleigh-Burnham Education

 SSS resources make it easy to communicate to obtain the financial aid information you need.
 The Parents’ Financial Statement Workbook is a comprehensive guide to completing the PFS from start to finish featuring line-by-line instructions.
-The 2019-20 How to Apply for Financial Aid flyer and Family Guide to Financial Aid booklet are available on the SSS website or the portal’s Content tab.
-Spanish versions of the PFS Workbook and Family Guide are coming soon!
+The How to Apply for Financial Aid flyer and Family Guide to Financial Aid booklet are available on the SSS website on the Resources tab.
+Spanish versions of the PFS Workbook and Family Guide are also available.

 You can also download free informational webinars that provide valuable tips for completing the Parents’ Financial Statement (PFS).

 Stoneleigh-Burnham School offers four scholarships annually.
 Three of them require no formal application; the fourth requires an essay (see C. Robert Wray Scholarship below).
 All four scholarships honor exceptional applicants who will enhance the community of Stoneleigh-Burnham and, ultimately, the broader world.
 Scholarships do not preclude other financial assistance and are available to both domestic and international students.

 The Dorrance Scholarship in Memory of Bonnie Benn Jesser SPH ’63